 It’s a myth that we’ve all heard in school and somehow still believe until this day.
 However, it’s no truer than the idea that pigs can fly.
 The misconception likely stems from a false understanding that Malassezia, a dandruff-triggering fungus, is infectious.

 News: It isn’t.
 In fact, we ALL have the microbe on our scalps, so just about anybody is susceptible to dandruff.
-Malassezia is part of the scalp’s normal skin flora and only causes dandruff when the scalp’s natural barrier is weakened.
+Malassezia is part of the scalp’s skin flora and only causes dandruff when the scalp’s natural barrier is weakened.

 Editor’s tip: Use CLEAR Cool Sport Menthol Anti-Dandruff Shampoo for Men to help activate your scalp’s natural protective layer so you can prevent the occurrence of these pesky flakes.